Eljiin1904/Amazon-Search-Test-Framework/README.md

 amazon_search_test.js: A test script file that contains the test scenarios for the Amazon search functionality.

 other_test_files.js: Potentially, additional test scripts for other parts of your application or additional test cases.

-lib/: Directory for storing utility functions or helper functions used in your test scripts.

-webdriver-helpers.js: A file containing utility functions for interacting with Selenium WebDriver and web elements.

 allure-results/: A directory where Allure test results are generated.